 shoe size changing

-Are my feet really growing?
+Are your feet really growing?

-Why does this happen?
+Why does foot size change happen?

 Remember growing pains?

 I would liken this phenomenon to the growing pains that occur in adolescence.
-As the foot elongates it creates a passive and active strain on the ligaments, tendons and muscles in the foot that often lead to some of the more common conditions that present here in our office.
+As the foot elongates it creates a passive and active strain on the ligaments, tendons, and muscles in the foot that often leads to some of the more common conditions that present here in our office.
 These conditions include plantar fasciitis, Achilles tendonitis, other tendon issues in the foot, as well as bunions and neuromas.

 The best thing to do is to get custom insoles to support your foot during this transitional phase of life.
-These orthotics are streamlined, thin and will allow you to continue to wear fashionable shoes while having the support that you need.
+These orthotics are streamlined, and thin and will allow you to continue to wear fashionable shoes while having the support that you need.
 We take a cast of your foot and then send it to a lab to pour a plaster mold and have essentially a “bust” of your foot.
 Then, they design the orthotic specific to that shape.
-This orthotic is made of a thin, graphite, composite that holds up for anywhere between 7 to 10 years.
-For most patients, this is an integral portion of their treatment protocol, and we are able to create a custom product at an affordable price.
-We also have new regenerative medicine therapies that combined with custom orthotics, can help people get back to their normal activities much faster than other treatments before.

 Learn more about regenerative medicine or custom orthotics.